Engoo Blog Language Tips

 Snow day

-Children in areas with lots of snow always get excited by the possibility of snow days.
-These are days in which there is so much snow that schools close in order for students to stay safe at home.
+Children in areas with lots of snow always get excited by the possibility of a "snow day."
+These are days in which there is so much snow that schools close so students can stay safe at home.

 I spent the snow day playing video games and reading comics in my pajamas.